June 2, 2017:

 The wanker with missing identity wankered off.
 The wanker with comical parody Dutch name made false offers but in the end was all about the taking.

 I learned, roughly in order: Campbell; Kirk; Levi-Strauss; Freud; Marx; Joyce; Braudel; the Greeks; and finally Althusser, although through network not institution.
 There was "Apocalypse Now"; "Baron von Munchausen"; the opera; Neil Young; quaaludes; the Sex Pistols and the Ramones and the entire wave.
-There was sex, with, I think, thirteen women, although sadly not all at once.
+There was sex, with, I think, eleven women, although sadly not all at once.
 There was guitar and radio, and Greece, and friends I still love.
-And various wankers I'm happy to be shot of.
+Leavened with various wankers I'm happy to be shot of.